- Introduction; Equipment

 Rummikub® is a group of tile rummy games, played with a set of 106 coloured and numbered tiles.
 They were introduced to Western Europe and America by the Israeli games inventor Ephraim Hertzano.
-His "Official Rummikub® Book", published in 1978, describes three different games: American, Sabra and International.
+An article in Israel21c (September 2003) tells the story of the genesis of the idea in 1940's Romania where Hertzano grew up and its subsequent international success.
+Some other sources place the original conecption earier, in the 1930's.
+Hertzano's "Official Rummikub® Book", published in 1978, describes three different games with the tiles: American, Sabra and International.
 Subsequently, Sabra has become by far the best known in the West, and modern Rummikub® sets include only the Sabra rules, with no mention of the other versions.
 Since "Sabra" is the word for a native-born Israeli, it may be that the version to which Hertzano gave this name was invented in Israel, while the "American" game is more closely related to the traditional rummy games played in his native Romania.

 In the Rummikub® set, 104 of the tiles have numbers, running from 1 to 13, and there are four colours: black, red, blue and orange.
 There are two tiles of each number and colour.
 The other two tiles are jokers, which show smiling faces instead of numbers.
 In most sets the two jokers are different colours, but in the games they are identical, as though they had no colour.

 This version of Manipulation Rummy is the only game whose rules are included with recent Rummikub® sets.
 Surprisingly, the rules supplied with different editions differ from each other and from the rules in the 1978 book in several details.

 There are two, three or four players, and the game is played clockwise.
 The tiles are shuffled face down on the table and each player takes 14 tiles, which are kept on a rack so that the other players cannot see them.
 The remaining tiles stay face-down on the table to form the pool.